This 'What's New' page keeps you updated with what's happening at Women on the Road.

 Even if your vacation is short you can intensify your travels and experience the benefits of slow travel.

-Travel pants - or the pros and cons of traveling in jeans.
+Travel pants for women - or the pros and cons of traveling in jeans.

 There are millions of travel handbags - but not all are suitable for real travel.
 Find out why.